Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Properties of the OT-Regularized Divergences: Rigorous Statements and Proofs

+where we employ the convention $\infty-\infty\coloneqq-\infty$. $\mathcal{L}^c_{\lambda}$ is known as the $c$-transform in the optimal transport literature; see Definition 5.2 in \cite{villani2008optimal}. \end{definition} \begin{remark} From a mathematical perspective, the convention $\infty-\infty\coloneqq-\infty$ is motivated by the proof of Theorem \ref{thm:Dc_convex_conjugate_general_P} below.
+It also coincides with the behavior one intuitively wants based on viewing the maximization in \eqref{eq:regularized_loss_def} as the construction of a new sample $\tilde z$ that is adversarial to the original sample $z$.
+If the transport cost $c(z,\tilde z)=\infty$ then one should view $\tilde z$ as impossible to reach when starting from $z$ and so $\tilde z$ should not be a valid adversarial sample to pair with $z$, even if $\mathcal{L}(\tilde z)=\infty$.
+Therefore such $\tilde z$'s should be excluded from the maximization in \eqref{eq:regularized_loss_def}, which corresponds to defining $\infty-\infty\coloneqq-\infty$. \end{remark}

-In the main text we use DRO as a tool for enhancing adversarial robustness, and there we consider distribution neighborhoods of the form $\{Q:D^c(Q\|P_n)\leq \epsilon\}$, where the baseline distribution is an empirical measure $P_n$.
-However, it can be useful to have a proof of the DRO identity for the neighborhoods $\{Q:D^c(Q\|P)\leq \epsilon\}$ with a general baseline distribution $P$ and so we study this more general problem below.
+In Section \ref{sec:experiments}, we used DRO as a tool for enhancing adversarial robustness, and thus we considered distribution neighborhoods of the form $\{Q:D^c(Q\|P_n)\leq \epsilon\}$, where the baseline distribution is an empirical distribution $P_n$.
+However, for other purposes it is useful to have a proof of the DRO identity for the neighborhoods $\{Q:D^c(Q\|P)\leq \epsilon\}$ with a general baseline distribution $P$; so we study this more general problem next.
 A key tool will be the following interchangeability result, which has previously been used in Wasserstein and OT DRO; see the discussion in \cite{2022arXiv220500362Z}.
-For completeness we provide a proof of the version employed in this work; our proof mimics the strategy used for the more general result stated in \cite{2022arXiv220500362Z}.
-Below we will use the notation $\mathcal{M}_\mu$ for the completion of a $\sigma$-algebra, $\mathcal{M}$, with respect to a measure $\mu$, we will denote the completion of $\mu$ by $\overline{\mu}$, and $\mathcal{M}_*$ will denote the $\sigma$-algebra of universally measurable sets (with respect to $\mathcal{M}$). \begin{lemma}[Interchangeability] Let $\mu\in\mathcal{P}(\mathcal{X})$ and $\phi:\mathcal{X}\times \mathcal{X}\to[-\infty,\infty]$ be measurable.
-Then $x\mapsto\sup_{y\in \mathcal{X}}\phi(x,y)$ is a $\mathcal{B}(\mathcal{X})_*$-measurable function and
+For completeness, we provide a proof of the version used in this work in Appendix \ref{supp:interchangability}.
+Our proof mimics the strategy used for the more general result stated in \cite{2022arXiv220500362Z}.
+In the following, $\overline{\mu}$ denotes the completion of the measure $\mu$ and $\mathcal{B}(\mathcal{Z})_*$ denotes the $\sigma$-algebra of universally measurable sets (relative to $\mathcal{B}(\mathcal{Z})$). \begin{lemma}[Interchangeability] Let $\mu\in\mathcal{P}(\mathcal{Z})$ and $\phi:\mathcal{Z}\times \mathcal{Z}\to[-\infty,\infty]$ be measurable.
+Then $z\mapsto\sup_{\tilde z\in \mathcal{Z}}\phi(z,\tilde z)$ is a $\mathcal{B}(\mathcal{Z})_*$-measurable function and